-Mike has been an attorney with Ryley Carlock & Applewhite since graduating from law school in 1983 and has been a shareholder with the firm since 1989.
-He was formerly the Chairman of the firm's Executive Committee, and served as head of its Labor and Employment practice.
+Mike has been an attorney with Ryley Carlock & Applewhite since graduating from law school in 1983 and was elected a shareholder in 1989.
+He has served as Chairman of the firm's Executive Committe and as practice group leader of the Labor and Employment group.

 He exclusively represents management in civil rights and employment-related litigation at both the trial and appellate levels, in the arbitration of collective bargaining agreement disputes, and in administrative proceedings involving the defense of statutory discrimination and retaliation claims, unfair labor practice charges, and wage and hour claims.
 He also assists employers in handbook and policy drafting, and with strike contingency and other planning.